-In the event of criminal activity occurring either on campus or off campus that in the judgment of the Chief Operating Officer, Vice-President of Student Life, or the Director of the Austrian Program constitutes a serious or continuing threat to members of the campus community, a "timely warning" will be issued.
+In the event of criminal activity occurring either on campus or off campus that in the judgment of the Director of Public Safety, Vice-President of Student Life, or the Director of the Austrian Program constitutes a serious or continuing threat to members of the campus community, a "timely warning" will be issued.
 An example would be the occurrence of several thefts in an area which merits a warning because they present a continuing threat to the campus community.
 This warning will be communicated to students and employees via a system wide email, posting notices, or holding a mandatory meeting with the program director.
 Updates to the warnings will be provided as appropriate.

-Anyone with information warranting a timely warning should immediately report the circumstances to Director of the Austrian Program.
+Anyone with information warranting a timely warning should immediately report the circumstances to the Director of the Austrian Program, Thomas Wolter +43 7485 98678 4100.

 The University has communicated with local law enforcement asking them to notify Franciscan-GC if it receives reports or information warranting a timely warning.